Dumbmist/Devons-Blog/navigation/gameidea.md

 ---
 layout: post
-title: Game Plan
+title: GameIdea
-course: gameplan
+course: gameidea
 menu: nav/home.html
 ---

 #### Game Idea

 - This game is going to be a item collecting/spanish learning adventure for the people who will play it.
-- The player (computer) will start in a world in "Dora Land" and will move to diffrent places of the the map
+- The player (computer) will start in a world in "Dora Land" (maybe the hood) and will move to different places of the the map

 #### NPC